St. Peter Claver Church and colonial old town architecture, Cartagena, Colombia

 Great time to visit!

-Cartagena, Colombia is a Tropical destination perfect for colonial and beach.
+Cartagena, Colombia is a destination with a tropical climate, perfect for colonial walls and Caribbean beaches.
 The best time to visit is Dec, Jan, Feb, Mar, & Apr, when weather conditions are ideal.
-Budget travelers can explore from $55/day, while mid-range trips average $132/day.
-Visa-free for short tourism stays.
+Budget travel costs around $95/day, while mid-range trips average $213/day.
+Entry rules depend on your passport.

 /day